fivetran/dbt_fivetran_utils/README.md

 ----
 ### max_bool ([source](macros/max_bool.sql))
 This macro allows for cross database use of obtaining the max boolean value of a field.
 This macro recognizes true = 1 and false = 0.
 The macro will aggregate the boolean_field and return the max boolean value.
-The max_bool macro is compatible with BigQuery, Redshift, Postgres, and Snowflake.
+The max_bool macro is compatible with BigQuery, Redshift, Postgres, DuckDB, and Snowflake.

 **Usage:**
 ```sql